Rocktaves

 Rocktaves1 is a semi-professional rock festival organised in India at the university level.
-Held every year in BITS, Pilani during its annual cultural fest Oasis, it has served as a platform for upcoming Indian bands, launching many bands to fame.
-Bands like Parikrama, Indian Ocean, Prestorika and Euphoria have risen to fame after winning Rocktaves.
+Held every year in BITS Pilani during its annual cultural fest Oasis, it has served as a platform for upcoming Indian bands, launching many bands to fame.
+Bands like Parikrama, Indian Ocean, Prestorika, and Euphoria have risen to fame after winning Rocktaves.
 In 2008, Lounge Piranha, a rock band from Bangalore promoted their new album during Rocktaves.

-The event usually starts at around midnight and ends in the early morning.
+The event is usually scheduled to start at around midnight, but starts early in the dawn and ends in the morning.